krtierney/krtierney.com/about.md

 published: true
 ---

+## 2023
+* Visited Mexico City on a family holiday.
+Great coffee, amazing food, incredible arts and culture.
+Wish the air quality were better.
+* Visited Lanzarote on a friend holiday.
+Finally got back under the sea post-pregnancy on some nice shore dives.
+Saw a cuttlefish!
+* Somehow against all possible odds agreed to give a conference talk for StaffPlus London.
+Honestly, who could say no to the LeadDev folks when they come calling?
+I could not, so I did it, and people seemed to like it.
+* Since I was putting together a conference talk anyway... went and gave it at Brighton Ruby.
+I keep going back there every year for good reason.
+Good eggs down in Brighton.

+## 2022
+* Staff Engineer on the Platform Engineering team at Farewill
+* Visited the Basque country.
+Adorable tiny horses, fabulous food, beautiful ocean views.
+* Bought a house.
+My god, that was a lot of paperwork.
+* Had a baby, took a few months off work.
+* Mostly divested myself of Twitter.
+RIP.
+It was good while it lasted.
+This leaves LinkedIn as my only remaining social media presence which is frankly shocking and nauseating but there you have it.

 ## 2021

 * Started working at [Farewill](https://farewill.com) as a software engineer.
 The midst of a global pandemic seemed like a good time to pivot from the travel industry to the death industry.